LuKks/simple-rtmp/README.md

 Anyone can access to any stream like so `http://<main-server-ip>:8035/live/<name>.flv`

-You could generate a SSL certificate, and use the lib pro-flv.js in the browser
+You could use the lib pro-flv.js in the browser for playback

 ## License